arctic-marmoset/c-compiler/README.md

 # C Compiler

-A compiler for a stripped-down version of C.
+A compiler for a stripped-down version of ANSI C.

 ## Usage